 What window size should be used for a feature in a Convolutional Neural Network?
-This tends to depend on depth of the layer.
-Signal processing analysis can be used that the initial layer should not be smaller than 7 by 7.
-The early impressive results in category learning were obtained with a convolutions of size of 11 x 11 in the initial layers.
-Surprisingly, after the first layers, many layers of smaller windows will often outperform a few layers of larger windows, for the same training data.
 It is common for authors to use 3x3 or 5x5.
-However, there is no clear theory to explain this phenomena or predict window size as a function of number of layers.
+There is no clear theory (so far) to explain this phenomena or predict window size as a function of number of layers.
 Most researchers simply set up a python script to test a range of sizes and layers and experimentally discover which works best for a given data set.